Modeling Data Movement Performance on Heterogeneous Architectures: Background

 CUDA-aware MPI allows data to be communicated between GPU memories with the MPI API\@.
 GPUDirect~\cite{gpudirect} allows for data to be communicated directly between GPUs without first copying to the CPU\@.
 Together, these optimizations provide increased performance of inter-GPU data movement by avoiding unnecessary copies.
 Unified memory also affects data movement performance, allowing allocated memory to be accessed by both CPU and GPU cores.
 These various optimizations increase the variability of data movement performance on heterogeneous architectures.

-MPI collective operations are one large source of inter-process communication.
-These operations have been optimized to minimize message counts for small messages, such as with Recursive-Doubling algorithms~\cite{recursive_doubling} and the Bruck algorithm~\cite{bruck}.
-Furthermore, collectives with large message sizes have been optimized to reduce the number of bytes transported between processes with algorithms such as the scatter-allgather and reduce-scatter~\cite{Gropp_collectives, Gropp_mpich}.
-In recent years, collective algorithms have been optimized for symmetric multiprocessing (SMP) nodes by using a master process per node to avoid injection bandwidth limitations~\cite{smp_collective}.

-MPI implementations, such as the Spectrum MPI available on IBM Power9 systems, provide CUDA-aware MPI collectives that take advantage of GPUDirect.
-Related research has shown improvements to collectives on heterogeneous architectures.
-For example, performance of the \texttt{MPI\_Broadcast} is improved by performing a hierarchical operation, using NVIDIA Collective Communications Library (NCCL) on-node and MPI for all inter-node communication~\cite{hierarchical}.
-In addition, the CUDA IPC can be utilized to reduce data on the GPU throughout intra-node \texttt{MPI\_Allreduce} operations~\cite{intranodeAllreduce}.
-Furthermore, algorithms to optimize the performance of CUDA-aware collectives have been explored~\cite{cudaaware_allreduce}.
-Finally, the performance of MPI collectives with managed memory has been explored~\cite{managedmem}.

-Benchmarking and performance modeling are useful methods for pinpointing performance bottlenecks in methods and applications.
+Benchmarking and performance modeling are critical in pinpointing performance bottlenecks in methods and applications.
 A large variety of benchmarks are available to capture the performance of MPI applications.
 However, few capture inter-GPU data movement performance.
 Recently, a variety of benchmarks have been extended to capture the performance of heterogeneous architectures~\cite{mpiblib, mpicuda_bench, gpubench}.